Itamar Ben-Gvir: Gun incidents and policing

 In October 2023, following the arrest of five Haredi Jews for spitting at Christians outside churches, Ben-Gvir said it was "not a criminal case" following arrests.
 He said he thought it should be addressed "through instruction and education", rather than justifying arrest.
 Prior to entering politics, he defended Jews spitting at Christians as "an ancient Jewish custom".
 After the Hamas attack on Israel in October 2023, Ben-Gvir said that "Israel is experiencing one of the most difficult events in its history.
 This is not the time for questions, tests and investigations."

-The Arab community in Israel has seen a significant increase in violence and organized crime, including a rise in gang-related murders in recent years.
-A report by The Abraham Initiatives highlighted that 244 Arab community members were killed in Israel in 2023, more than double the previous year's count.
-The report attributed this surge in homicides directly to National Security Minister Itamar Ben Gvir, who campaigned on a platform promising to improve personal security and oversees law enforcement.